Scrubbyjay/cs491/README.md

-React-Native App for movement disorders
+React-Native App for movement disorders, working prototype in iOS